 Farr School is steeped in tradition (1942).
 Writer: Bob Davis.
 Art: Bob Davis.
 Cover by: Bob Davis.
 Farr Academy students put plebes through an initiation by making them walk "the Haunted Road" alone at night, the scene of an ancient murder.
 The opening initiation ceremonies are the best part of this tale (pages 1-5).
 It later turns into a routine crime thriller (pages 6-12).

+WEIRD MENACE.
 The opening shows a bad guy creating a fake "ghost" (pages 3, 4).
-This is the sort of idea that powers "weird mystery" tales.
+This is the sort of idea that powers "weird menace" mystery tales.
 However, this tale is structured so that there is no mystery: the reader knows all along that this is happening, and how.
-In a true "weird mystery", the reader would only learn about how the ghost was faked at the end, as part of the solution to a mystery puzzle.
+In a true "weird menace", the reader would only learn about how the ghost was faked at the end, as part of the solution to a mystery puzzle.

 School's Out at Farr 26 (Vol. 3, #2) (July 1942).
 Writer: Bob Davis.
 Art: Bob Davis.
 Dick and Simba accidentally stumble into a "lost city" in Mexico, a modern day survivor of Aztec culture that has had no contact with modern civilization.
 Delirious tale, in which Dick and Simba find themselves in one outrageous thriller situation after another.